About

 - 10 Credits

-- Massood Entrepreneurship Centre (Alliance Business School)
+- Masood Entrepreneurship Centre (Alliance Manchester Business School)

 This unit forms part of the Enterprise Challenge.